-(March 13, 2011) -- A new report by the Brookings Institution has asserted that the US should offer a greater number of incentives for sovereign wealth funds to invest in American infrastructure.
+(March 13, 2011) — Ahas asserted that the US should offer a greater number of incentives for sovereign wealth funds to invest in American infrastructure.

 The report stresses that US policymakers should become more accepting of foreign investments and should offer tax breaks and loan guarantees.
-The incentives, the Brookings Institution says, would encourage the world's sovereign wealth funds, whose assets have swelled 11% in the past 12 months to about $4 trillion, to invest in the US.
+The incentives, the Brookings Institution says, would encourage the world’s sovereign wealth funds, whose assets haveo invest in the US.

 “With America’s 2009-10 federal budget deficit projected to total $1.5 trillion and its public debt expected to rise to about $13.5 trillion this year, the need for foreign investment－properly focused and thoughtfully structured－is high,” the report states, identifying potential approaches to address long-term financial needs in partnership with foreign capital.
 Some of the report’s central conclusions are the following: